+Proposal 1.
 The nominees receiving the highest number of "For" votes will be elected as directors.
 This number is called a plurality.
 Shares not voted will have no impact on the election of directors.
 The proxy given will be voted "For" each of the nominees for director unless a properly executed proxy card is marked "Withhold" as to a particular nominee or nominees for director.

-With respect to the approval of the Company's 2006 Stock Incentive Plan, broker non-votes will not be voted but an abstention will have the effect of a vote "Against" this proposal.
-Approval of the Company's 2006 Stock Incentive Plan requires that a majority of the votes cast at the meeting be voted "For" the proposal and that the holders of a majority of the shares entitled to vote cast a vote, whether "For," "Against" or "Abstain."
+Proposal 2.
+Approval of the Company's 2007 Stock Incentive Plan requires that a majority of the votes cast at the meeting be voted "For" the proposal and that the holders of a majority of the shares entitled to vote cast a vote, whether "For," "Against" or "Abstain."